 - The second stage of Higher Education Review is a visit to the provider.
-The visit allows the review team to meet some of the provider's students and staff (and other stakeholders, where appropriate) and to scrutinise further information. - The programme for, and duration of, the review visit varies according to the outcome of the desk-based analysis.
-Where this analysis demonstrates a strong track record in managing quality and standards, and that the provider is continuing to manage its responsibilities effectively, the review visit can be relatively short since there should be few issues about which the team would require further information.
-However, where the analysis does not demonstrate a strong track record, and/or indicates that the provider is not managing its responsibilities effectively (or the evidence provided is insufficient to demonstrate that it is meeting its responsibilities effectively), the review visit will be longer so as to allow the team to investigate its concerns thoroughly. - Varying the duration of review visits in this way aims both to respond to the wishes of government to introduce a more risk-based approach to quality assurance, and to fulfil the Principles of Better Regulation of Higher Education in the UK, which were developed in 2011 by the Higher Education Better Regulation Group.5 - There will be one visit to the provider and its duration will be between one day and five days.
-More details about how the duration of the review visit is set are given in Part 3 on www.hebetterregulation.ac.uk/pages/default.aspx
+The visit allows the review team to meet some of the provider's students and staff (and other stakeholders, where appropriate) and to scrutinise further information. - There will be one visit to the provider and its duration will be between one day and five days.
+More details about how the duration of the review visit is set are given in Part 3 on page 12.
+At the end of the review visit, the review team will agree its judgements and other findings, as described above. - The programme for, and duration of, the review visit varies according to the outcome of the desk-based analysis.
+Varying the duration of review visits aims both to respond to the wishes of government to introduce a more risk-based approach to quality assurance, and to fulfil the Principles of Better Regulation of Higher Education in the UK, which were developed in 2011 by the Higher Education Better Regulation Group.5